 In Brazil, you’ll find churros for dipping in doce de leite, their version of caramel while things get fruity in Cuba, where you’ll find churros stuffed with guava-filling.
 There are savory versions too, like the cheese-filled churros de queso in Nicaragua.

-Where To Get Churros In Barcelona
+Where To Get the Best Churros in Barcelona

 - Churreria San Román L’Eixample